 These carbohydrates are fibre-rich whole grains or starches.
 Complex carbohydrates are the main source of fuel for the brain and play an important role in the efficient functioning of the human brain.
 Complex carbohydrates are deduced into glucose by the body.
 This glucose is available for the brain as a source of energy.
 The whole process is maintained by using fibres in complex carbohydrates which helps in slowing the body’s energy absorption to ensures that the brain gets a slow and steady supply of fuel.

-Whole-grain bread, pasta, crackers, cereals, pancakes, waffles, and brown rice are rich sources of complex carbohydrates.
+- Present in: Whole-grain bread, pasta, crackers, cereals, pancakes, waffles, and brown rice are rich sources of complex carbohydrates.

 Essential nutrients for healthy brain development include:

 - Proteins: Abundantly available in meat, poultry, seafood, beans and peas, eggs, soy products, nuts, seeds, and dairy.

 - Zinc: Available in oysters and in fewer meats, fish, nuts and dairy.

 - Iron: Available in meats, beans and lentils, fortified cereals and bread, dark leafy vegetables, and baked potatoes.

 - Long-chain polyunsaturated fatty acids: Available in fatty fish, fish oils, and fortified foods.

 - Iodine: Available in iodized salt, seafood, dairy products, grains and seaweed.

 Vitamins for child brain development

 Vitamin: Available in the liver, carrots, sweet potato, and spinach.